basho/basho_docs/source/riak-index.md

 ## Getting Started

 Are you new to Riak?
 You can get started with these tutorials.
-Take a look at the [[FAQs]] as you have specific questions.
+Look through the [[FAQs]] if you have questions.

 * [[The Riak Fast Track]]
 * [[Installing and Upgrading|installation]]